kimdah/Computational-physics/project4/README.md

 # Compiling, running and plotting

   Instuctions on compiling running and plotting can be found below.
 If you are on a different operating system than macOS, you might have to edit line 12 in the makefile to say '-fopenmp' instead of 'lomp'.
-The prorgam takes a while to run, we recommend you grab a coffe while waiting.
+The prorgam takes a while to run, we recommend you grab a coffee while waiting.
+The data for problem 6 is not in the repo, if you want to create it you have to run the program.
+The plotting for task6 is also commented out in the 'makefile' and you need to remove the comment if you want to plot it.
+The plot for task6 is however present in the 'figure/' folder.

 To build the code:
 $ make